 Kurebayashi, who is in the same year as me, is also fired up.
 The competition for the most win and home run is planned to continue in 2026.
 In 2025, he won with nine home runs...
 We tease each other, saying things like "Hit more!
 Win more!", and we will work hard together to be recognized as pillars of the team.

-As well as the team's victory, I'm also thinking about the WBC in March.
-What I took away from the last tournament was my own inadequacy.
-Preparation before warming up, before training, before pitch.
-The top players really do prepare.
-I realized that I was just doing my best.
-This is a stage where I can see where I am now and it makes me want to get better at baseball.
-In truth, I want to play as many times as possible and be selected.
+While aiming for a team championship, I'm also thinking about the WBC in March.
+What I took away from the last tournament was my own shortcomings.
+Preparation before warm-up, before training, before pitch.
+The top players really prepare.
+I realized that I was being careless.
+It's a stage where I can check where I stand now and feel motivated to become a better baseball.
+I honestly want to participate and be selected again and again.

 In December 2013, I met Yoshinobu Yamamoto and was able to talk for the first time in a long time.
 When I asked him to take me out to dinner, he said, "You don't talk much."
 It's amazing that someone who has mastered that much hasn't changed at all.
 However, his hair was in good condition.
 It was also sharp (laughs).

-In terms of Pacific League standings, Softbank Hawks is in first place, but first we have to beat Nippon-Ham who are one team above us.
+In terms of Pacific League standings, Softbank Hawks is in first place, but first we have to beat Nippon-Ham who are one level above us.
 We will fight with the mindset of taking it one step at a time.
-2026 will be my seventh year.
-I have to grab something that could be called a "title," such as ERA or strike out.
-I have fully recovered from the back injury I sustained in 2013, and I am now able to throw powerful pitches.
-My biggest goal is to have a beer shower and a champagne fight.
-I will imagine moments when we can all have fun together, and make this a year filled with lots of laughs.
-(Miyagi Daiya)
+This is my seventh year in 2026.
+I have to win some kind of "title," such as ERA or strike out.
+My back, which I injured in 2025, has completely healed, and I can throw strong pitches.
+My biggest goal is the beer shower and champagne celebration.
+I will make this a year filled with laughter, imagining the moment when we can all have fun together.
+(Daisuke Miyagi)

 Pacific League News

-[Orix Buffaloes] Hiroya Miyagi 's New Year's resolution in the exclusive column/New Year's special edition: "It's only possible" to win the league championship for the first time in three years
+[Orix Buffaloes] Hiroya Miyagi makes a New Year's resolution in an exclusive column, New Year's special edition: "There's no doubt that we can win the league title for the first time in three years."